slimsag/gup/README.md

 ## Notes

-- Gup doesn't yet fully support tags ('release branches'), it can represent them internally but the API has not been created yet.
-It can support them in a future update, though.
 - You should backup _at least_ `private_key.pem`, `gup/index.json`, and your 'latest' binary (e.g. `gup/bin/myprogram-latest`).
   - Failure to do this means you will no longer be able to publish updates, as Gup needs all three of these to successfully publish a new update.
 - In a real application, you should use a higher `gup.Config.CheckInterval`, e.g. `5 * time.Minute`.
 - While the above shows commands for Google Cloud Storage, any HTTPS file host will do.
-- Gup patch bundle files (e.g. `main-0.tgz`) are designed to be easily introspected, e.g. try `tar -xzf -C tmp/ main-0.tgz`.
+- Gup patch bundle files (e.g. `main-darwin-amd64-0.tgz`) are designed to be easily introspected, e.g. try `tar -xzf -C tmp/ main-darwin-amd64-0.tgz`.
 - The above didn't cover _replacement_ patches, which are different than the default binary patch mode.
 See `gup bundle -h` for details.
 - When uploading files, you do not want to overwrite the entire directory (i.e. you want to keep old `.tgz` files that are in the directory).
 Also be aware of how your file host caches `index.json` as that will affect your application's ability to discover updates quickly.